universidad-zaragoza/BNN_for_hyperspectral_datasets_analysis/README.md

 # BNN_for_hyperspectral_datasets_analysis

-Python code to train and analyse bayesian neural networks for hyperspectral images datasets
+This repository contains python code to train Bayesian neural networks for some of the most widely used open hyperspectral imaging datasets and to analyse the results.